'Education is the most powerful weapon we can

 Support for your school partnership

-Emily Mnyayi, our dedicated Youth and Schools Officer, supports each of our member schools with information, tailored activities, resources and lesson plans.
-She visits schools regularly all across Scotland to run assemblies or talks.
-She also runs events that help connect schools up in Scotland to learn from each other and share experience of working with Malawi.
+We support each of our member schools with information, tailored activities, resources and lesson plans.
+The Partnership visits schools regularly all across Scotland to run assemblies or talks.
+We also runs events that help connect schools up in Scotland to learn from each other and share experience of working with Malawi.

 The 2005 Co-operation Agreement between Scotland and Malawi recognised that a successful area of collaboration was the exchange of knowledge and skills between schools, local government and higher education institutions.
 Maintaining a partnership is hard work but the benefits are immeasurable.
 The joint learning which has taken place through school-partnerships includes enterprise projects, global curriculum activities and reciprocal visits between schools.
 The benefits of school partnerships go far beyond individual teachers and students, they allow school communities in both Scotland and Malawi to learn from and understand other cultures better and feel connected in our global society.

 The SMP has a Primary and Secondary Schools Forum which supports educational projects in Malawi and Scotland-Malawi school links.
 It meets two to four times a year and all are welcome to join.
-Please contact Emily for more information.
+Please get in touch for more information.

 Create awareness in your school